Marshall County License Hearing Guide

 How to Prepare

-- Whether the breathalyzer or blood test was properly calibrated and administered.
+- Whether the breath/blood test was properly administered and the results are accurate.

 Possible Outcomes